LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-adding-foldable-submenu-to-the-sidebar.md

 ## Files to modify

-There is few files you need to edit/add for this.<br>
+There are a few files you need to edit/add for this.<br>

 ```default
 /assets/js/sidebar-folder.js